Xilmi/rotp-coder/README.md

 It's a maven build.
 Git clone the sources, then do "mvn package" and you have entire project built and packaged in "target" directory.

+Minimized build is provided on a separate branch.
+Minimized assets are not committed to git, use shell scripts provided to do the conversion yourself.